afoong/csvJoin/README.md

 ###### Bootstrap

-* I used twitter's bootstrap library
+* I used twitter's bootstrap css framework (and their javascript-modal plugin)
   * This allowed me to create a prettier UI faster.
 It also helped me keep a somewhat consistent dom structure.

 ###### DOM